Bufis: International release

 Bufis premiered in Poland on 6 October 2023 at the 39th edition of the Warsaw Film Festival (WIFF), where it was nominated for the Free Spirit Award.
 In February 2024, Bufis was released on Netflix with the name Daydreamers and in April premiered in North America at the 43rd edition of the Minneapolis Saint Paul International Film Festival, followed by the 31st edition of the New York African Film in May where Bufis was screened as a closing film in Harlem at the African Center.
 In June it premiered at The 9th Edition Of The African Film Festival (TAFF) in Dallas Texas.
 On August 15th, it was featured in the 18th edition of the Africa Cinema Festival in Lausanne Switzerland.
 It was also screened at The annual film festival ‘AFRIKAMERA – Latest Cinema from Africa’ in November.

 Distribution

-The film is distributed by Rushlake Media and premiered in Poland on October 2023.
+The film is distributed by Rushlake Media and premiered in Poland in October 2023.
 In November the film was released in Kenyan theatres with a sold-out premiere organized at the Westgate Cinema.
 The closing screening was organized at the independent cinema Unseen in Nairobi, where the film sold out all the shows.